 Debit/credit cards – We suggest taking at least 2 cards with you.
 Do not keep all your cards in the same place, for example: Keep 1 card in your wallet with you for convenience and keep another in your luggage or in the safe at the hotel for emergencies.
 You do not want to be in a situation where your wallet is lost or stolen and you lose all your cards.
 Always have a backup card hidden somewhere in your luggage or in the safe.

-Cash – While you can use the ATMs to withdrawal cash in all countries, the fees can be quite expensive.
+Cash – While you can use ATMs to withdraw cash in all countries, the fees can be quite expensive.
 We suggest taking out the maximum withdrawal amount each time you go to the ATM and keeping it in the safe at your hotel.
 Each day you can take enough cash from the safe to get you through the day and not have to pay the high ATM withdrawal fees as often.

-We also suggest taking some US dollars or Euro’s which will come in handy, especially at border crossings, as almost all countries accept USD.
+We also suggest taking some US dollars or euros which will come in handy, especially at border crossings, as almost all countries accept USD.

 Medicines – Don’t leave home without them.
 Be sure to stock up so that you have enough to get you through the duration of your trip.
 Yes, you can buy medicine overseas, although it may not be the same brand or quality that your body is accustomed to.